c0ldbru/fox/README.md

 I tried to comment as liberally as possible because im hoping others can use this code to help their own SA868 projects.
 It's an awesome chip and deserves a lot more of a community than it currently has.

+## Libraries

+In order to build this you will need softwareserial.h.
+This can be found in the EspSoftwareSerial library contained in this repo.
+Simply move or copy the EspSoftwareSerial directory into the arduino libraries directory on your machine (~/Documents/Arduino/libraries/EspSoftwareSerial on MacOS)

 ## Contact

 If you found one of my foxes at a con and want help updating the firmware, or are just looking to build one of your own, please feel free to reach out to me on twitter!